ermmak/k8s-chart/README.md

 ### Adding extra volumes

-The qcloudy-common-app chart supports mounting extra volumes (either PVCs, secrets or configmaps) by using the `extraVolumes` and `extraVolumeMounts` property.
+The k8s-chart chart supports mounting extra volumes (either PVCs, secrets or configmaps) by using the `extraVolumes` and `extraVolumeMounts` property.
 This can be combined with advanced operations like adding extra init containers and sidecars.